-Ever want to see your favorite characters fight each other ?
+Ever wanted to see your favourite characters fight each other?
 Thanks to Cosplay Chess now you can!
 No one knows what could happen as players move their pieces across a giant board.
-For the 10th edition of Otakuthon, the theme will be: Veterans against Recruits.
+For the 12th edition of Otakuthon, the theme will be: A Surprise!

 - Entries can come from any sources: manga, video games, anime, etc. The same costume can be worn at the masquerade and Cosplay Chess.
 The chess pieces will be chosen based on their importance and the influence they could have on during the game.
 After all, this event shares a lot of similarities with a theater play.
 However, having a popular character does not necessarily guarantee an important position.